gaslight/posts/posts/2013-07-29-dont-fear-svgs.md

 [Scalable Vector Graphics](http://en.wikipedia.org/wiki/Scalable_Vector_Graphics) are super cool.
 They're really small compared to raster graphics, and they're dynamic.

-We recently did a project that needed a set of line graphs that look like this:
+We recently did a project that needed a set of line graphs like this:

 <img src="http://gaslight.github.io/posts/assets/images/svg_graph.png"/>

-My immediate thought was to use an charting library like [NVD3.js](http://nvd3.org/) or [Raphael.js](http://raphaeljs.com/).
-We settled on NVD3.js, but it quickly became clean that the library was getting in our way.
+My immediate thought was to use a charting library like [NVD3.js](http://nvd3.org/) or [Raphael.js](http://raphaeljs.com/).
+We settled on NVD3.js, but it quickly became clear that the library was getting in our way.

 ## SVGs are just HTML!

 SVG is an XML specification that is supported by all modern web browsers.
-As such, you can drop it into any HTML page and it just works, and just like HTML, you can interact with it's elements using CSS.
-You can think of it as HTML with it's own set of elements and attributes for the purpose of drawing things.
+As such, you can drop it into any HTML page and it just works.
+And just like HTML, you can interact with it's elements using CSS.
+Think of it as HTML with it's own set of elements and attributes for the purpose of drawing things.

-We work in HTML every day and we're really good at it.
+We work in HTML every day and we've gotten pretty good at it.
 When using NVD3(or D3, Raphael, etc.), I found myself doing things like `.attr("stroke-width", "2px")` and `.attr("fill", "#fff")`.
 Then it dawned on me... wait a sec, I'm writing HTML with JavaScript!
 Haven't we decided that that's a really bad idea?
 On top of that, the HTML coming out had all these nasty in-line styles and useless wrapper elements.
 What am I doing?

 So I started over and just wrote the SVG the way I wanted it: